 Government publications provide primary information in a variety of subjects.
 Statistics, White Papers, Parliamentary Bills and a whole range of Official Legislation published by the Government provide a good reliable source of accurate statistics, and can give support to your argument in essay topics across all subjects.

-The Robinson Library has a large collection of printed government publications and statistics back to the 19th century.
-These are located on Level 1 of the Robinson Library.
+The library has a large collection of printed government publications and statistics back to the 19th century.
+These are located in the Research Reserve.

 Many government publications are now available online; this guide highlights the useful websites.